Skip to main contentSkip to search

 Frequently Asked Questions

-BC provides up to $22,000 per year for children under 6 through the BC Autism Funding Program, administered by the Ministry of Children and Family Development (MCFD).
+Through March 31, 2027, BC provides up to $22,000 per year for children under 6 through the BC Autism Funding Program, administered by the Ministry of Children and Family Development (MCFD).
 Children aged 6–18 receive up to $6,000/year.
-Funding can be used for a range of services including ABA therapy, speech-language pathology, occupational therapy, and other autism supports.
+From April 1, 2027, this is replaced by the needs-based BC Children and Youth Disability Benefit ($6,500/year at the base level or $17,000/year at the higher level).
+Funding can be used for a range of services including ABA therapy, speech-language pathology, occupational therapy, and other supports.

-To apply for BC Autism Funding: (1) Obtain a formal autism diagnosis from a qualified clinician (psychologist, physician, or psychiatrist).
+While the Autism Funding Program runs through March 31, 2027: (1) Obtain a formal autism diagnosis from a qualified clinician (psychologist, physician, or psychiatrist).
 (2) Contact the MCFD or your local CYSN social worker, call 1-877-387-7027 or contact your local MCFD office.
 (3) Submit the diagnosis documentation and application form.
 (4) A social worker will conduct a needs assessment.
-The process typically takes weeks to months rather than years, significantly faster than Ontario's model.
+Families currently receiving Autism Funding are being transitioned to the new BC Children and Youth Disability Benefit between March 2026 and March 2027.
+Check the official MCFD website for the latest transition steps.

 BC's funding model does not operate a mass province-wide waitlist like Ontario's OAP.
 Most families receive an eligibility decision within weeks to months of applying.
 However, individual therapy providers, particularly ABA clinics in Vancouver, may have their own waitlists.
 The funding itself is not the bottleneck; provider capacity is the main limiting factor.
 This contrasts with Ontario where the government funding itself has a 5+ year queue.